21 Tier Street House

-New York City was never home to a large collection of Shingle style buildings, nor even a particularly notable example.
-The style's absence in the city is part of what makes the House at 21 Tier street so significant.
-Its waterfront location and use as a summer retreat also place it squarely in the tradition of the grand Shingle New England summer cottages.
+New York City was never home to a large collection of Shingle-style buildings, nor even a particularly notable example.
+The style's absence in the city is part of what makes the house at 21 Tier street so significant.
+Its waterfront location and use as a summer retreat also place it squarely in the grand Shingle New England summer cottages tradition.

 The Home: Side by Side

 Note: The home is still private and not visible to the public beyond the street.
 The photos below come from the official City Landmark Designation Report, available for download via the hyperlink at the end of the post

 The House at 21 Tier Street is in the Shingle Style with Colonial Revival details.
 It sits between the water and the street in the back corner of a 3/4 acre lot on a foundation of concrete and rubble.
 Each facade of the home features different notable architectural elements.

 As the street face of the house, the South Facade is the most formal.
 Its most distinctive features are the rounded projection of the porch (right above) and the conical tower (left above).
 The circular massing of these structures stand out from the largely rectangular form of the rest of the home.